 Before the police subject you to interrogation about receiving stolen property, they must first inform you of your Miranda rights.
 The law requires the police to read Miranda rights to you following California law.
 The police should inform you that you have a right to remain silent during interrogation to avoid self-incrimination.
 Otherwise, the statements presented during your arrest will be invalid before the court if the police violate Miranda rights.

 If the police attempt to obtain proof from you for receiving stolen property through an unlawful search, the court could dismiss this proof from your charges.
 The fourth amendment in the Constitution protects citizens from illegal searches by the police.
-The court might dismiss your case if your attorney proves beyond any doubt that the police searched your house without a warrant.
+The court might dismiss your case if your attorney proves that the police searched your house without a warrant and without probable cause.

 Violation of PC 485 Misappropriation of Lost Property

-It’s an offense to misappropriate lost property under California’s PC 485.
+It’s an offense to misappropriate lost property under California’s Penal Code Section 485.
 The crime happens when an individual comes upon another person’s lost property, and he or she keeps it, even if there is a clue of locating the owner.
 You may violate PC 485 misappropriation of lost property through the following ways:

 If the prosecutor accuses you of misappropriation of lost property, he or she must prove that:

-- You took the property for your use
+You took the property for your own use

-You may find a purse on a shop-sitting bench containing the owner’s driving license, credit cards, and cash.
+You may find a purse on a shop bench containing the owner’s driver license, credit cards, and cash.
 You then decide not to ask the shopkeeper about any woman who was sitting by the purse.
 You also fail to check the ID and credit cards to see if you can get the purse owner's address or phone number.
 In this case, you are guilty of misappropriation of lost property.
-You had clues that could help locate the purse owner, but you failed to make reasonable efforts to follow her.
-Instead, you took the purse for your use.
+You had clues that could help locate the purse owner, but you failed to make reasonable efforts to locate her.
+Instead, you took the purse for your own use.

 If you are found guilty of violating PC 485, you could be charged with grand theft as per PC 487 or petty theft as per PC 488 of the California law.
 If the misappropriated property was greater than $950, you could face grand theft charges.
 A grand theft conviction under this statute is a wobbler offense.
 This means you could be charged with a felony or misdemeanor.
 You may face a jail sentence of up to three years for felony grand theft.
 You could also face up to one year in a county jail for misdemeanor grand theft.